Seeking leadership and staying connected

 We have also reached out to our local leaders who are working hard to prepare and plan for what may be a lengthy reality of COVID-19.
 We are stressing the importance of maintaining open access to all meetings, including those that may soon be conducted via teleconference because of social distancing.
 Open access is important for the entire public, which must be aware of all that is happening locally.
 The public wants to trust our decision-makers, so officials shouldn’t give them a reason in this moment to become skeptical or distrustful.
 This is not the time for any of us to contract and make plans behind closed doors.
 Now is the time to work together and discuss all of the options at our disposal as a community.

 We’ve already seen what happens when people act in self-preservation mode, mostly out of fear.
 We get shortages at the grocery store for no good reason.
 Select products at discount stores have been gobbled up so fast that somewhere, somebody must have a serious stockpile of water, TP and hand sanitizer.
 And the fear extends beyond just the standard items at the grocery store.
-One popular ammunition website reported visits had increased 77 percent in the last month alone and revenue had leaped by 309 percent.
+One popular ammunition website reported visits had increased 77% in the last month alone and revenue had leaped by 309%.

 What we need now from everyone is a sense of calm and community.
 And we need leaders at all levels to be clear, compassionate and direct.
 We don’t need closed meetings and backroom discussions in this moment of shared concern.
 We need county, city and school officials to solicit ideas, seek the advice and counsel of others in the community, develop action plans that benefit us all, and do it all in the open where we can all see and hear what is being contemplated.
 In short, we need leadership.